desert habitat and types

 characteristics of Cold deserts:

 cold deserts are located or found in the interiors of the continents around 45o-60o North and South of the equator.
-The deserts is found in interior of Eurasia, North America and in Patagonia (South America)
+The deserts are found in the interior of Eurasia, North America and in Patagonia (South America)

 Characteristics of Arid Lands (hot deserts)